 Gio Benitez is an ABC News correspondent and host of Fusion's edition of "Nightline" based in New York.
 He reports for all ABC News programs and platforms including "Good Morning America," "World News Tonight with David Muir," "Nightline" and "20/20."

 Benitez is an award-winning reporter and has covered a wide range of stories for the network, including the Boston Marathon bombing, the search for escaped convicts from a New York maximum security prison, controversial religious freedom laws that were deemed discriminatory in Indiana and Arkansas, the Alabama child held hostage underground in an eight-day standoff, the American mother stuck in a Mexican jail, and nearly every major snow storm that swept the nation during the winters of 2013 and 2014.

-Before joining ABC News in 2013, Gio was a reporter for WFOR, the CBS owned-and-operated TV station in Miami, where he covered the 2012 Presidential election and reported extensively on the Trayvon Martin case.
+Before joining ABC News in 2013, he was a reporter for WFOR, the CBS owned-and-operated TV station in Miami, where he covered the 2012 Presidential election and reported extensively on the Trayvon Martin case.

-Gio was born and raised in Miami and fluent in both English and Spanish.
+Benitez was born and raised in Miami and fluent in both English and Spanish.
 He is a graduate of Florida International University's School of International and Public Affairs with a degree in sociology and anthropology.